openstack/bifrost/playbooks/roles/bifrost-create-vm-nodes/README.md

                           VMs start on this VLAN and can be moved between VLANs by the networking driver.

+test_ovs_vm_final_vlan: Final VLAN ID for test VMs on OVS bridge.
+                        Defaults to '30'.
+                        This is the 'tenant' network for the VM and will be set by the networking driver on deployment.

 test_ovs_user: Username for OVS restricted user access.
                Defaults to 'ovsuser'.
                Uses SSH key-based authentication (password login is disabled).